osiModel/ASCII-IMAGE/README.md

 # Path_Finder
-The tool that finds shortest path in the maze using opencv.
+The tool that finds shortest path in the maze using opencv and A* algorithm.